-On August 5, 2013, Navios Logistics entered into an agreement for the construction of 36 dry barges for a total consideration of \$19.1 million and on October 8, 2013 the company exercised the option for the construction of an additional 36 dry barges for a total consideration of \$19.1 million, based on the initial agreement.
-As of December 31, 2013, Navios Logistics had paid \$11.4 million for the construction of the new barges.
+On August 5, 2013, we entered into an agreement for the construction of 36 dry barges for an aggregate purchase price of \$19.1 million.
+These barges were delivered in the second quarter of 2014.
+On October 8, 2013, the Company exercised the option for the construction of an additional 36 dry barges based on the same terms of the initial agreement.
+These barges were delivered in the third quarter of 2014.
+As of December 31, 2014, we had paid \$64.3 million for both sets of barges, representing the purchase price and other acquisition costs, including transportation.